 Then pick the meal plan that's closest to the calorie level you calculated.
 (Note: If you calculate a number that's less than 1,200 calories, follow the 1,200-calorie weight-loss plan.)

 Pictured Recipe: Wild Mushroom Pizza with Arugula & Pecorino

 Research shows that keeping a food diary can help you reach your weight-loss goals.
 In one large study, participants who tracked their food lost up to twice as much weight as those who didn't bother.
 Whether you're someone who follows a meal plan to a T or you use it more as inspiration, it's a good idea to write down everything you eat.
 Use a food journal or an app like MyFitnessPal or Lose It.
 Get tracking using this 7-day meal plan to lose weight as a guide.

 Pictured Recipe: West Coast Avocado Toast

 Eating lots of fruits and vegetables, beans and whole grains (think: oats, barley and quinoa) can help jump-start weight loss.
 Why?
 They deliver fiber, which helps you feel full on fewer calories.
+In fact, fiber might be the best food to help you lose weight according to dietitians.
 In a two-year study in the Journal of Nutrition, boosting fiber by 8 grams for every 1,000 calories resulted in losing about 4 1/2 pounds.
 In another study, people lost weight simply by eating more fiber, even without changing anything else in their diets.
 Get the benefits by eating more of these fiber-rich foods that do the weight-loss work for you.